simplex-chat/simplex-chat/README.md

 - Channels server for large groups and broadcast channels.
 - Media server to optimize sending large files to groups.
 - Desktop client.
-- Using the same profile on multiple devices.

 ## Contribute